PCaraher/pcaraher.github.io/README.txt

-This is my portfolio of both personal and university projects.
+This is my portfolio of both personal and professional projects.
 Built using the Massively template provided by HTML5 UP.